skiselev/micro_8088/Documentation/Faraday-XT_Controller-FE2010A.md

 Faraday FE2010 only supports PC/XT standard 4.77 MHz CPU clock frequency using 14.31818 crystal oscillator.
 Faraday FE2010A can provide 4.77 MHz and 7.15 MHz CPU clock frequencies using 14.31818 MHz crystal oscillator, or 4.77 MHz, 7.15 MHz, and 9.54 MHz CPU clock frequencies using 28.63636 MHz crystal oscillator.
-Faraday FE2010A uses pin 16 (previously unused on FE2010) to indicate the crystal frequency as follows:
+Faraday FE2010A uses XSEL signal - pin 16 (previously unused on FE2010) to indicate the crystal frequency as follows:

 * 14.31818 MHz crystal oscillator - pin 16 pulled up, e.g. connected to +5V using a 4.7 kohm resistor
 * 28.63636 MHz crystal oscillator - pin 16 pulled down, e.g. connected to the ground